lefeck/ubuntu-autoinstall-generator-tools/README.md

 [2022-12-14 01:16:38] 🚽 Deleted temporary working directory /tmp/tmp.OYliQ5b0VL
 ```

-#### 2. You ca`n modify the configration file by useing the shell script, use the following methods
+#### 2. You can modify the configration file by useing the shell script, use the following methods (recommend)

 You should custom configure the config.sh script, and then reference it in the late-command, for example:
 ```sh